Vikanen/Xiaom/README.md

-# Xiaomi Mi A2 Camera
+# Xiaomi Mi A2 Camera for Android Pie
-Magisk flashable of Xiaomi Mi A2's Camera app for all custom ROMs/GSIs.
+Magisk flashable of Xiaomi Mi A2's Camera app for all Pie GSIs.

 ## Compatibility
 Tested working on Mi A1 Pie GSI.
-Tested on Mi A1 8.1 ROMs.

 ## Bugs
 - Front portraits (doesn't blur BG)